PythonLinks/MQTT-Topic-Loggin/README.md

 docker start logger

+If you now look at
+Data/MyTopic/log.json

+It should be
+[{"text":"Hello World"}]

+You are now free to migrate to your own MQTT server, or change your topics to be logged.
+Wildcard logging also works.
+Creates a tree of files.

 ##Architecture
 The first release of this software is written in Python   If there is demand, I would love to port it to GoLang.